-To investigate the difficulty of the generated instructions, we designed prompts and employed \sotallm to conduct a rigorous head-to-head comparison between the instructions generated by \approach and those generated by baseline methods.
-Specifically, for each unsupervised text in each data subset, we used two contrasting methods to generate an equal number of instructions.
-We then provided \sotallm with a set of instructions generated by both methods under the same unsupervised text, ensuring that the instruction sets were anonymous and their relative positions were randomized.
-Subsequently, we recorded \sotallm's judgments and calculated the win rate for \approach.
-The results of the head-to-head comparison, as shown in \autoref{tab:difficulty}, demonstrate the outstanding difficulty of the instructions synthesized by \approach.
+To investigate the difficulty of the synthesized instructions, we design prompts and employ \sotallm to conduct a rigorous head-to-head comparison between the instructions synthesized by \approach and those synthesized by baseline methods.
+Specifically, for each unsupervised text in each dataset, we use two contrasting methods to synthesize an equal number of instructions.
+We then provide \sotallm with a set of instructions synthesized by both methods under the same unsupervised text, ensuring that the instruction sets are anonymous and their relative positions are randomized.
+Subsequently, we record \sotallm's judgments and calculate the win rate for \approach.
+The results of the head-to-head comparison, as shown in \autoref{tab:difficulty}, demonstrate the consistently higher difficulty of the instructions synthesized by \approach.
 Further details can be found in \autoref{sec:app_difficulty}.